parkchamchi/parkchamchi.github.io/_posts/2023-09-20-glossysnake-a-justification.md

 permalink: /glossysnake-a-justification
 ---

 We are to read to the grave.
-To argue on whether one's language limit his world he has to read on that matter, be it a Wikiepdia article or a hardcover. *Written* language acquisition then becomes his interest.
+To argue on whether one's language limit his world he has to read on that matter, be it a Wikipedia article or a hardcover. *Written* language acquisition then becomes his interest.

 ## Motivations for learning foreign languages.

-In the 21st century one can argue that English speaker can acquire most of the informations that matter, both ancient and contemporary.
-While this argument might not too far from being true, foreign language is worth learning for:
+In the 21st century one can argue that a English speaker can acquire most of the informations that matter, both ancient and contemporary.
+While this argument might not be too far from being true, foreign languages are worth learning for:

 - Literatures
   - For subtle nuances: For those who consider that [the corresponding English sentence of `"Aujourd'hui, maman est morte."` is `"Aujourd'hui, maman est morte."`.](https://www.newyorker.com/books/page-turner/lost-in-translation-what-the-first-line-of-the-stranger-should-be)